gymreklab/-cse185-spring18-week4/CSE185_Week4_PartII.md

 It's worth taking a second to go back to the table browser and see what kinds of info can be downloaded from here.
 It is a really flexible tool for a huge number of published genome-wide data tracks!

 Now go back to IGV and load the PhyloP file.
 What regions seem to have highest PhyloP scores?
-Are there any highly conserved regions that are not protein-coding?
+Are there any highly conserved regions that are not protein-coding (i.e. in exons)?
 Hypothesize what those might correspond to.
 Include a brief description of what you observe in your lab report.

 ## 8. Zooming in on ZRS